bryanfree66/graphcast/README.md

-# GraphCast Weather Forecasting for Electrobras
+# GraphCast Weather Forecasting

 This repository contains the code and artifacts for deploying and evaluating Google DeepMind's GraphCast model for medium-range weather forecasting, specifically tailored for Electrobras's operational needs in Brazil.

 ## Project Overview

-This project aims to demonstrate the value of GraphCast in providing accurate and timely weather forecasts to support Electrobras's decision-making processes and enhance the resilience of Brazil's energy infrastructure.
+This project aims to demonstrate the value of GraphCast in providing accurate and timely weather forecasts to support decision-making processes and enhance the resilience of Brazil's energy infrastructure.

 **Key Objectives:**